Lebowski89/blog/content/playbook.md

 ```

-In the above these tasks notify the following handlers that are listening for 'redo mounts':
+Above, these tasks notify the following handlers that are listening for `redo mounts`:

 ```yaml